top1944/duckuments/docs/atoms_85_fall2017_projects/19_impicit-coord/30-final-project-report.md

 There was no previously existing solution for the implicit coordination problem.
 As stated in the paragraph above, a solution for this problem is very desirable if not absolutely necessary for an autonomous driving system.
 Since implicit coordination at intersections was rather a tabula rasa for us, we gathered our ideas from various fields including game, communication and network theory.

 ### Existing Solution and Opportunity Follow the Leader
 The idea to use fiducial tags for the follow the leader problem on the other hand already existed.
 However, this task was implemented in a rather crude way.
-The Duckiebots were just ought to perform a full stop, whenever they detected another duckiebot.
+The Duckiebots were just ought to perform a full stop, whenever they detected another Duckiebot.
 We added a pose estimation of the leader and thus were able to create a much more sophisticated controller.